 STEM OPT extension

 Students who earn degrees in STEM fields that appear on the Department of Homeland Security's designated list may be eligible to apply for the STEM OPT extension.
 This allows F-1 visa holders who are participating in the 12-month post-completion OPT to apply to extend their temporary employment authorizations for up to 24 additional months.

-To apply for the 24-month STEM OPT extension, you must submit a Form I-765 and pay the filing fee of $410.
+To apply for the 24-month STEM OPT extension, you must submit a Form I-765 and pay the filing fee.
 You must also submit a copy of your STEM degree, the Form I-20 that has been endorsed by your DSO within the previous 60 days, your employer's name as listed in E-verify, and your employer's E-verify number.
 If you are approved, your temporary authorization to continue working in the U.S. will be extended by 24 months.

 What happens when OPT ends?

 As long as you have not been unemployed for 90 days of your post-completion OPT or 150 days of your post-completion and STEM OPT extension periods, you will be given a 60-day grace period following the completion of your OPT.
 This grace period is meant to give you time to prepare for your departure from the U.S. Unless you have successfully adjusted your status to a different type of visa or have enrolled in an approved graduate program, you will be required to leave the U.S. by the end of your grace period.
 You do not want to overstay the time allowed to you.
 If you do, you may be subject to deportation and removal proceedings.
 You may also be barred from returning to the U.S. for several years or permanently, depending on how long you remained in the U.S. beyond the expiration of your F-1 visa.